vidushi-shay/python-hanoi-towers/README.md

 - The user moves disks between towers following the Tower of Hanoi rules.
 - The program checks whether each move is valid.
 - The game tracks the number of moves needed to complete the puzzle.
-- The complete game can be saved and loaded.
+- The game can be saved and loaded.

 ## Game rules
 A disk can be moved: